CSCfi/shibboleth-idp-authn-stepup/README.md

 ## Authentication Methods
 ### AttributeSeededGoogleAuthStepUpManager
 Perform TOTP.
 TOTP seed must be given as input - like with all inputs, either as attribute in AttributeResolutionContext or as OIDC requested claim value.
 The seed is assumed to be encrypted with a proprietary method.
-### GoogleAuthStepUpManager
-Perform TOTP.
-User key must be given as input.
-Key is used to fetch the TOTP seed from local storage.
 ### MailStepUpManager
 Send user one time password in email.
 User email is required as input.
 ### SMSStepUpManager